Kolonie Zuerichtal: Vor 200 Jahren von Schweizer Auswanderern Gegruendet

 vol. 1, Moscow 1876, p.
 125.

 (26) See Petri, Zuerichtal auf der Halbinsel Krim, pp. 189 ff.

 (27) In all likelihood these are probably Heilbronn, a village neighboring

-Zuerichtal, and the vintner settlement of Sudak near the coastal
+Zuerichtal, and the vintner settlement of Sudak near the coastal city of that

 name, both being part of the Zuerichtal church community.